Summary:

 The lender responds ..

 Construction to completion is a vibrant and necessary business.
 However, there are multiple issues and hidden risks to consider.
-The first is whether the borrower has significant equity in the project (skin in the game).
-They made a down payment of $600,000 for a $1,500,000 loan request, so it appears they have about 40% equity.
+The first consideration is whether the Borrower has significant equity in the project (i.e., “skin in the game”).
+They made a down payment of $600,000 for a loan request of $ 1,500,000, indicating that they have approximately 40% equity in the property.
 The answer is yes.
-This reassures the lender of the borrower's commitment.
-The lender's crucial role in reducing the risk and ensuring your security and protection is carefully evaluating the project and ensuring the loan is structured to minimize potential losses.
+This reassures the lender of the Borrower's commitment to repay the loan.
+The lender’s crucial role in reducing risk and ensuring your security and protection is to carefully evaluate the project and structure the loan to minimize potential losses.

-Also, does the property owner have a course of construction insurance policy, which provides coverage for damage to the property during the construction process, an umbrella liability policy, and riders to cover workers comp if the contractor or sub-contractors fail to cover the risks?
+Additionally, does the property owner have a course of construction insurance policy that provides coverage for damage to the property during the construction process, an umbrella liability policy, and riders to cover workers’ compensation if the contractor or subcontractors fail to provide coverage for the risks?

 The next issue concerns funding the construction loan proceeds during the building process.
 Most lenders prefer to use licensed construction fund control companies, which manage the entire bookkeeping, property inspections, and lien release process.
 These companies ensure that the loan proceeds are used for their intended purpose and that the work is progressing as planned.
-Can the lender anticipate that the fund control company will do their timely draws and inspections and obtain contractor lien releases?
-Part of this question is whether the lender will distribute the loan proceeds in their entirety or fund them according to a draw schedule where the borrower only pays interest on the outstanding balance over time.
-Some lender licenses allow split funding, meaning the lender can partially fund the original draw with subsequent draws over time.
+Can the lender anticipate that the fund control company will make their timely draws and inspections and obtain contractor lien releases?
+Part of this question is whether the lender will distribute the loan proceeds in their entirety or fund them according to a draw schedule, where the Borrower only pays interest on the outstanding balance over time.
+Some lender licenses allow split funding, meaning the lender can partially fund the original draw and subsequently fund additional draws over time.

 Encumbering Real Property:

 The recorded deed of trust does not encumber the construction fund control holdbacks.
-Cash proceeds are personal property because they are not attached to the real property.
-Money sitting in the trust account or the account of a construction fund control agent is considered personal property, not real property.
+Cash proceeds are considered personal property because they are not attached to the real property.
+Money sitting in a trust account or the account of a construction fund control agent is also considered personal property, not real property.

 Encumbering the Personal Property:

-The Uniform Commercial Code (UCC), first published in 1952, is a comprehensive set of laws governing all commercial transactions in the U.S. The UCC laws also regulate personal property transactions and provide for a public notice mechanism so that the Secretary of State can identify liens.
+The Uniform Commercial Code (UCC), first published in 1952, is a comprehensive set of laws governing all commercial transactions in the U.S..
+The UCC laws also regulate personal property transactions and provide for a public notice mechanism, allowing the Secretary of State to identify liens.

 A recorded UCC-1 statement filed with the Secretary of State’s office is part of the transaction’s closing.
 The UCC-1 is an encumbrance and remains a matter of public record until a recorded UCC-3 occurs, reflecting the debt’s satisfaction.